Georgia State Route 75: Cleveland spur route

+White county alternate route

 State Route 75 Alternate (SR 75 Alt.) is an 11.1 mi alternate route that exists entirely within the central part of White County.
 The southern part is within the city limits of Cleveland.

 It begins at an intersection with US 129/SR 11 (North Main Street), where they meet the southern terminus of the SR 75 mainline (Helen Highway) and the northern terminus of Wilford Ash Sr. Parkway in the north-central part of Cleveland.
 US 129/SR 11/SR 75 Alt. head northwest and leave the city.
 Just outside the city limits, they meet the northern terminus of US 129 Byp./SR 11 Byp.
 (Appalachian Parkway) and the southern terminus of SR 75 Conn.
 (Hulsey Road).
 A short distance to the northwest, SR 75 Alt. splits off to the north-northeast.
 Little over 1 mi later, the road enters the Chattahoochee-Oconee National Forest.
 It intersects the eastern terminus of SR 348 (Richard B. Russell Scenic Highway).
 The road continues to the north-northeast and meets its northern terminus, an intersection with SR 17/SR 75, just northwest of Helen.